jivandabeast/youtubejukebox/README.md

 ## TODO
 * Make it look somewhat decent
-* Make scripts to clean out the temporary files (songs and queue, separately to allow a user to keep a playlist)
+* Somehow fix unicode handling (it did NOT like when I tried to add an Alt-J song, due to the logo
-* Somehow fix unicode handling (it did NOT like when I tried to add an Alt-J song, due to the logo)
+* Make a script that filters out Rick Rolls (and maybe other things as well?)